SoftwareAG/universalmessaging-server-docker-samples/README.md

 	docker build --build-arg __instance_name=testserver --tag universalmessaging-server:1 .

-**__instance_name**: This Specific instance content copied to the image.
-Default instance name is 'umserver'.
+**__instance_name**: This specific instance content will be copied to the image.
+The default instance name is 'umserver'.
 If you want to copy different instance content, specify the instance name here.

 Docker will output its progress, and after a minute or so will exit with a